-The Covered Bonds have been accepted for clearance through the Securities Settlement System, Euroclear and Clearstream, Luxembourg.
+The Covered Bonds have been accepted for clearance through the Securities Settlement System, Euroclear, Clearstream, Luxembourg, SIX SIS, Switzerland and Monte Titoli, Italy, or will be accepted through any other NBB investor (I)CSDs.
 The appropriate Common Code and ISIN for each Tranche will be specified in the applicable Final Terms.
 If the Covered Bonds are to be cleared through an additional or alternative clearing system the appropriate information will be specified in the applicable Final Terms.

-The address of the NBB is De Berlaimontlaan 14, 1000 Brussels, the address of Euroclear is 3 Boulevard du Roi Albert II, B.1210 Brussels, Belgium and the address of Clearstream, Luxembourg is 42 Avenue J. F. Kennedy, L-1855 Luxembourg.
+The address of the Securities Settlement System is Boulevard de Berlaimont 14, BE-1000 Brussels.
+The address of Euroclear is 1 Boulevard du Roi Albert II, B-1210 Brussels, Belgium, the address of Clearstream, Luxembourg is 42 Avenue JF Kennedy, L-1855 Luxembourg, the address of SIX SIS, Switzerland is SIX SIS Ltd, Baslerstrasse 100, CH-4600 Olten and the address of Monte Titoli, Italy is Monte Titoli S.p.A., Piazza degli Affari, 6, Milan MI 20123.